 10. Don’t pack your passport for the flight.

-I shouldn’t even have to mention this one, but… You don’t need your passport unless you’re traveling to Hawaii from outside the states.
-Hawaii is the 50th state.
+I shouldn’t even have to mention this one, but… You don’t need your passport unless you’re traveling to Hawaii from outside the United States.
+Hawaii is the 50th state (est. 1959).

 12. Don’t park in no-parking zones or with your car sticking out into the street.